Maheshdindur/StoryAI/README.md

 Story AI App

 A Flutter application that generates AI-powered stories with images for children.
-This app uses Gemini's AI capabilities for story generation and Supabase for data storage.
+This app uses Fine tuned gemma3 model for story generation, Gemini's AI capabilities for image generation and Supabase for data storage.

 ## Features